Castletown Geoghegan: History

 The Abbé James Mac Geoghegan, born in nearby Uisneach, wrote his celebrated Mac Geoghegan's History of Ireland at Chartres in France in the 18th century.
 This history became Eamon De Valera's desk companion for his political life.

 The surrounding territories were held by the Tyrrells of Fartullagh, the Dillon's of Drumrany (which lay to the west between Moate and Athlone).
 The Nugents of Delvin, later Lords Delvin and Marquess of Westmeath and the Tuites of Sonagh were to the east.

+Built heritage

+The local graveyard, in the townland of Castletown, contains gravestones mainly dating from the 18th to the early-20th centuries and is on the site of a ruined medieval churchyard.

+Middleton Park House, a country house built c.
+1850, is located near Castletown Geoghegan.
+Also in the area is Mount Druid, an alternative wedding venue.

 Sport

 Hurling is one of the most popular sports locally.
 Castletown Geoghegan GAA club, the local Gaelic Athletic Association club, plays at Páirc Mhic Eochagain (MacGeoghean Park).
 Hurling was introduced to the village by a Kilkenny railway employee, with the club adopting a black and amber striped kit.
 The club has won 14 Westmeath Senior Hurling Championship titles.
 The club's crest depicts the ruins of a castle on the shores of Lough Ennel with a rising sun in the background.

 The 1946 Epsom Derby winner, Airborne was bred near the village in 1943.